The Festival Within the Festival graphic shows a watercolor version of the PDX Playwrights typewriter and the name of our overall event.

 IF THESE WALLS COULD TALK – by MEG WILES

-In a forgotten spare room in a derelict old house lives Wally, an ill-tempered ghost who has never been one for change.
-Kept company solely by the abandoned items of the past, Wally clings to the contents, memories, and shadows that inhabit her room.
-When the new homeowners decide to gut the house, Wally is thrust into turmoil as, item by item, her fondest “friends” are being ripped from her.
+In a forgotten spare room in a derelict old house lives Lucille, an ill-tempered ghost who has never been one for change.
+Kept company solely by the abandoned items of the past, Lucille clings to the contents, memories, and shadows that inhabit her room.
+When the new homeowners decide to gut the house, Lucille is thrust into turmoil as, item by item, her fondest “friends” are being ripped from her.
 What can you do when the past is deemed unimportant, the present holds no place for you, and the future promises only unpredictable change?

 IF THESE WALLS COULD TALK – TICKETS